loafdimension/eventure/README.md

 Eventure is an events platform project designed for a small community business to create and share events with members.
 Events are typically walking, running, swimming, or climbing activities.

-- **Admin users** can create and delete events, and see all the events they have created under the *My Events* section.
+- **Admin users** can create and delete events, and see all the events they have created under the *My Events & Calendar* section.
 - **Regular users** can book events, which adds them to their personal calendar on the website.
 If logged in via Google, users can also add events to their Google Calendar.

 **Important Note:**
 The Google Calendar integration uses a sensitive API scope.
-The app is currently on a Google test account, so only test users that you add via the Google Cloud Console can access this feature.
+The app is currently on a Google test account, so only test users that I add via the Google Cloud Console can access this feature.

 **Backend & Authentication:**
 Eventure uses Supabase for authentication, database management, and backend logic.